Living-with-machines/DeezyMatch/README.md

 (from the original github repo https://github.com/ruipds/Toponym-Matching):

-* In `deepneuralnetwork.py`, I had to change the `call` function: (changes are based on https://github.com/richliao/textClassifier/issues/13)
+* In `deepneuralnetwork.py`, we had to change the `call` function: (changes are based on https://github.com/richliao/textClassifier/issues/13)

 ```
     def call(self, x, mask=None):